uwaa-ndcl/local_lipschitz/README.md

 * `python calculate_bounds.py`
 * `python calculate_bounds_plot.py`

-Note that to change the network, change `import mnist as exp` to something different.
+Note that to change the network, change `import networks.mnist as exp` to something different.
 Also note that the random and gradient methods may take a long time to run.
 You can toggle whether these methods are run by chagning the `compute_rand` and `compute_grad` variables.

 **adversarial bounds**: